sigvaldm/arch-fenics-packages/README.md

 This is done by entering the respective directory in this repository and running `makepkg -sri`.

-I may make this less cumbersome in the future, but it should work for now.
+I might try to make this less cumbersome in the future, but it should work for now.